With China Tourist Visa Resumed,

 2) Join group tour to save Mt.
 Kailash cost

 Traveling to Mt.Kailash is not cheap.
 Take the most popular 15-day Lhasa to Mt.
-Kailash via EBC tour for example, on average in Tibet alone you need to prepare at least 2500 USD/person.
-The travel cost is expected to cover the meals, hotel, tour transfer service, travel insurance, guide service, oxygen supply, entrance ticket, travel documents, porter and yaks for trekking (in some cases), etc.
+Kailash via EBC tour, for example, on average, in Tibet alone, you need to prepare at least 2500 USD/person.
+The travel cost of a Mount Kailash tour is expected to cover the meals, hotel, tour transfer service, travel insurance, guide service, oxygen supply, entrance ticket, travel documents, porter and yaks for trekking (in some cases), etc.

-Another big expenditure is the international flight to inland China plus the cost for either taking Chinese flight or Tibet train to Lhasa.
+Another big expenditure is the international flight to inland China, plus the cost of either taking a Chinese flight or a Tibet train to Lhasa.
 For a solo traveler visiting Mt.
 Kailash, the total cost can be staggeringly high.

-Therefore, a great choice to cut the cost is by joining group tour.
-In this way, in a small tour group of around 8 to 12 travelers, you can share the cost for tour vehicle, hotel and dining.
+Therefore, a great choice to cut the cost is by joining a group tour.
+In this way, in a small tour group of around 8 to 12 travelers, you can share the cost for the tour vehicle, hotel, and dining.
 It can save you roughly 400-600 USD/person in Tibet.
 Besides, you can meet many interesting souls.
-So, Why not?!
+So, why not?!

-Another workable way is to visit Mt.Kailash any time between April to June, instead of July, August, Sept. and Oct, the high season of Mt.
+Another workable way is to visit Mt.Kailash any time between April to June, instead of July, August, September, and October, the high season of Mt.
 Kailash tour.
-If you join the small group tour before July, the cost normally can be around 210 USD/ person cheaper that the high season.
+If you join the small group tour before July, the cost normally can be around 210 USD/ person cheaper than the high season.

 3) Only outer kora is available to international tourists